squate/Smockchain/README.md

 # Smockchain

+Made at a CAI hackathon using ALTR's ChainAPI this ran this on a local LAMP sever.

+TODO: sort out file upload process

 Blockchain for the arts /// Blockchain for the soul /// Blockchain for the discerning anonymous artist who wants to win internet comment arguments

 documentation